bootphon/phonemizer/paper/paper.md

 suitable to prepare datasets for their use with the Kaldi speech recognition toolkit [@povey:2011], where a phonetic transcription of text is a requirement for various algorithms.
-Finally, the package can be used to generate forced alignements of speech corpora, an important part of the research pipeline whereby an acoustic signal is segmented and aligned with a text transcript.
-The most impactful softwares in this field [@rosenfelder:2014, mcauliffe:2017] require a pronunciation dictionary to transcribe words into phonemes.
+Finally, the package can be used to generate forced alignments of speech corpora, an important part of the research pipeline whereby an acoustic signal is segmented and aligned with a text transcript.
+The most impactful software in this field [@rosenfelder:2014;@mcauliffe:2017] require a pronunciation dictionary to transcribe words into phonemes.
 Such dictionaries, when available, can be non-exhaustive, thus requiring experimenter transcription or data exclusion.
-Replacing the dictionary by the use of the `phonemizer` can therefore improve the alignament quality for compatible languages.
+Replacing the dictionary by the use of the `phonemizer` can therefore improve the overall pipeline and alignment quality for compatible languages.

 # Acknowledgements